 If you don’t have Microsoft Word, I’m guessing you plan to pick through your edited manuscript to transfer the edits over to your manuscript by hand.
 Please don’t.
 You’ll waste days—weeks—approaching your edit this way.
 A professional edit generates hundreds of comments and tens of thousands of revisions.
 I can guarantee your manuscript will suffer from errors if you try to pick through them by hand.

 Track Changes can seem intimidating.
 I get that.
 It’s really just a matter of getting your feet wet.
 Handling revisions and comments is a necessary skill for authors.
 The process isn’t always intuitive, though, so start with some good help.
-Use the Author’s Survival Guide to Track Changes to get moving through your edits quickly and efficiently.
+Use the Writer’s Guide to Track Changes to get moving through your edits quickly and efficiently.

 And now you’ll be able to respond professionally to feedback from agents, editors, and others involved in your book’s production.